Docs

 Note

 This is available with RevenueStory (RS) premium only.
 To use this metric more efficiently, you have to configure a custom field at the Plan resource level in Chargebee and map it to the Plan group to a Plan resource in RevenueStory.
 However, you can configure and select your values in this custom field.
 It is recommended to configure meaningful values that are relevant to your business.
-To enable this, contact your Customer Success Manager or support@chargebee.com .
+To enable this, contact your Customer Success Manager or contact support .

 How it's measured

-Total MRR by Plan Group = Total MRR of subscriptions during the period per Plan Group
+Total MRR by Plan Group = Total MRR of subscriptions during the period per Plan Group.

 Note